iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 The results are ordered by salary in descending order.
 * **RANK**: Shows that some user salaries tied, but then skips that amount until the next rank.
-* **DENSE_RANK**: Shows that some user salaries tied, but but does NOT skip anything and goes immediately to the next rank.
+* **DENSE_RANK**: Shows that some user salaries tied, but does NOT skip anything and goes immediately to the next rank.
 * **ROW_NUMBER**: Gives a unique row number to every row.

 **Results:**